 RENAME OBJECT Customer TO CustomerOrig;

 A new fundamental attribute introduced by distributed systems like SQL Data Warehouse is the distribution column.
 The distribution column is very much what it sounds like.
 It is the column that determines how to distribute, or divide, your data behind the scenes.
 When you create a table without specifying the distribution column, the table is automatically distributed using round robin.
 While round robin tables can be sufficient in some scenarios, defining distribution columns can greatly reduce data movement during queries, thus optimizing performance.
+In situations where there is a small amount of data in a table, choosing to create the table with the replicate distribution type copies data to each compute node and saves data movement at query execution time.
 See Distributing a Table to learn more about how to select a distribution column.

 Indexing and partitioning tables